 For example, HealthPartners includes the Little PartnersSM dental benefit in many of our employer dental plans.
 We know that catching and treating dental issues before the age of 12 can prevent bigger problems later in life.
 That’s why members enrolled in a plan with Little Partners get 100% in-network dental coverage for kids 12 years old and younger.
 That’s not just preventive care, but ALL non-orthodontic dental care with no deductible, coinsurance or annual maximum.
 It all translates to big cost savings now and even more savings as the children of your employees grow.

-Specialized preventive care is also important for pregnant women and people with diabetes.
-Most of our plans also include HealthPartners MouthWise Matters, with enhanced benefits that cover extra checkups, cleanings and a set of gum care treatments, including scaling and root planing, at in-network dentists at 100%.
+Specialized preventive care is also important for pregnant people and those with diabetes.
+Most of our plans also include HealthPartners MouthWise Matters, with enhanced benefits that cover extra checkups, cleanings and a set of gum care treatments, including scaling and root planing at in-network dentists at 100%.

 These are the kinds of extras – ones that make a real, tangible difference in the lives of members, both for their overall health and their budgets – that you should seek when comparing the offerings of dental insurance carriers.